Soccer player pleads for Thailand to not send him to Bahrain

 “Your wife sends her love, Hakeem.
 All of Australia is with you.
 Be strong.
 Football is with you,” Foster said.

-Al-Araibi, 25, a former Bahraini national team player, says he fled his home country due to political repression.
+Al-Araibi, 25, a former Bahraini national team player, has said he fled his home country due to political repression.
 He has been living in Melbourne, where he plays for a semi-professional soccer team.

 Bahrain wants him returned to serve a 10-year prison sentence he received in absentia in 2014 for an arson attack that damaged a police station, which he denies.

-Al-Araibi’s supporters say he should be freed and is protected under his status as a refugee with Australian residency.
+Al-Araibi’s supporters have said he should be freed and is protected under his status as a refugee with Australian residency.
 He was detained upon his arrival in Bangkok in November while on a holiday at the request of Bahrain relayed through Interpol.

 Al-Araibi has said he was blindfolded and had his legs beaten while he was held in Bahrain previously.
 He said he believed he was targeted for arrest because of his Shiite faith and because his brother was politically active in Bahrain.
 Bahrain has a Shiite majority but is ruled by a Sunni monarchy.

-The Bahraini government insists that he be treated as a simple fugitive.
-It says he has an opportunity to appeal his conviction in the country’s courts.
+The Bahraini government insists that he should be treated as a simple fugitive and will have an opportunity to appeal his conviction in the country’s courts.

 “The Thai government should see that Bahrain’s sole motive is to further punish Hakeem for the peaceful political opinions he expressed,” Amnesty International Thailand campaigner Katherine Gerson said in a statement.
 “He is at grave risk of unjust imprisonment, torture and other ill-treatment if he is returned to Bahrain.”